finnsterfran/BuddyClubhouse-MS4/README.md

         * made new one-time pass, made sure to confirm activity "this was me" in activity log.
         * per advice by Ed from tutor help, I switched email verification to 'optional'.
         * email sending fixed.
+### Problem: Gitpod update caused freezing requirements.txt to save 125 packages.
+    * Troubleshooting:
+        * used code provided by Code Institute to override the docker setting in gitpod.
+        * cut and paste the requirements.txt into a cleaner to remove unwanted packages and returned the trimmed version back to my project's requiremenst.txt file.
+        * this did not solve the problem. freezing requirements.txt upon installing a new package will again add 125 packages to the file.
+        * opened a new workspace, this seemed to have fixed the issue.

 # FEATURES
+### Navigation
+#### I used offcanvas navigation from Bootstrap which is a navigation panel that opens and closes with a toggle button to the right corner of the webpages.

 # DEPLOYMENT
 ## Github